CiscoCSS/cisco-catc-enc-credential/README.md

 ## Use Cryptography to Encrypt Credentials

-Cisco Catalyst Center Credentials needs to be encrypted by using cryptography's Fernet library in Python.
+Cisco Catalyst Center Credentials can be encrypted by using cryptography's Fernet library in Python.
+An example.

 ## Business Challenge